12 Largest Data Centers In The World In 2023 [By Size]

-Every day, we create more than 2.5 million terabytes of data.
+Every day, we create more than 350 million terabytes of data.
+This includes newly generated, copied, and consumed data.
 With the ever-increasing popularity of the Internet of Things (IoT), this data generation rate will grow even more.

 Such huge volumes of data are stored in dedicated facilities called data centers.
 Although the earliest data centers were built in the 1940s, they became mainstream during the dot-com bubble of 1997-2000.

-In this overview article, we have mentioned the 12 largest data centers in the world by their size and capacity.
-They all are built in a large area and consume as much power as a mid-sized town.
+In this article, we have mentioned the 13 largest data centers in the world by their size and capacity.
+They are all built in a large area and consume as much power as a mid-size town.

 Did you know global data centers consumed 416 TeraWatt-hour in 2016, about 40% more than the entire United Kingdom?